PaigeM89/StreamDeckDotnet/README.md

     * [x] routing helpers
 * Do we need some way to send events outside of handling events? eg, timer?
 * Should event binding bind to context, too?
+* What all can fit in Fable to make a pure front-end plugin?

 ## Documetnation